 By January 15 of the sophomore year, students must apply for admission to the Hope-Calvin Department of Nursing.
 Application forms are available in the department and at the registrar's office.
-To be eligible for consideration, a student must have completed the prenursing program, must be maintaining a cumulative grade point average of at least C+ (2.3), and must have a minimum grade of C-(1.7) in each designated prenursing course in the sciences and social sciences.
-Enrollment in the final two years-the clinical nursing years-is limited, admission is selective, and completion of the prenursing program does not assure acceptance.
+To be eligible for consideration, a student must have completed the prenursing program, must be maintaining a cumulative grade point average of at least C+ (2.3), and must have a minimum grade of C- (1.7) in each designated prenursing course in the sciences and social sciences.
+Enrollment in the final two years-the clinical nursing years's limited, admission is selective, and completion of the prenursing program does not assure acceptance.

 The clinical nursing program requires fourteen technical courses and four liberal arts electives.
-The required courses are: 301, 311, 321, 352, 373, and two sections of 375 in the junior year; and two sections of 375, 401, 472, 474, and 482 in the senior year.
+The required courses are: 301, 311, 321, 352, 373, and 375 in the junior year; and 401, 425, 472, 474, and 482 in the senior year.